-According to Thor, the hire hack emerged in connection with OrderYOYO’s increasing growth during the past 12 months, where the company has gone from two employees to 70.
+According to Thor, the hire hack, like the one that utilizes an rpo process, emerged in connection with OrderYOYO’s increasing growth during the past 12 months, where the company has gone from two employees to 70.
 Thor experienced that the employees didn’t have enough time to execute on their tasks, and the challenge was immediate.

 Today OrderYOYO hires numerous of interns and the hiring process takes a minimum of efforts.
 Thor gave the following example: